-A side-by-side comparison of data from the two CTD instruments (Seabird 19 CTD: Cawthron Institute, YSI EXO Sonde CTD: Marlborough District Council [MDC]) used in March and August shows discrepancies between DO results from these two instruments (Appendix 7).
+A side-by-side comparison of data from the two CTD instruments (Seabird 19 CTD: Cawthron Institute, YSI EXO Sonde CTD: Marlborough District Council; MDC) used in March6 and August shows discrepancies between DO results from these two instruments (Appendix 7).
 However, because the Cawthron CTD was recording lower DO values consistently, compared to the MDC CTD, these more conservative results are used for compliance purposes.
-While the MDC data are not presented in Figure 8 for March and August when both instruments were used, the minimum DO saturations from these months are still presented in Table 7.
+While data from the MDC instrument are not presented in Figure 8 for the months of March and August when both instruments were used, the minimum DO saturations from these data are still presented in Table 7.